-Summary: Are you thinking of buying a home in Washington State sometime soon?
+Summary: Are you thinking of buying a home in Washington State some time in 2020?
 Are Seattle and Everett on your shortlist?
 Let’s compare the two markets to see which one would make a better fit for you.

 With its bustling job market and plentiful attractions, Seattle remains a top spot for home buyers in the Pacific Northwest.
-But the city has become increasingly pricey over the last few years, with a median home value that’s now above $700,000.
+But the city has become increasingly pricey over the last few years, with a median home value that’s now over $741,000.

 There are alternatives, though.
 While home values have risen all across the metro area, some cities offer relative bargains.
 Take nearby Everett, Washington.
 The city’s median home value is just over half that of Seattle’s.